Create BYCEPS Configuration File¶

 .

-For starters, create a copy of the development example file to adjust as we go along:
+Create a copy of the it to adjust as we go along:

 Set a Secret Key¶